magnolia-sre/magnolia-docker/README.md

 ## Important notes
-This images are still in early phase of development and not suited to be used in production.
-For instance, default Tomcat and JVM settings are still used.
+These images are still in early phase of development and not suited to be used in production.